priv-kweihmann/tlv/README.md

 Code duplication are hard to track across many files.
 There are tools existing like [CPD](https://pmd.github.io/latest/pmd_userdocs_cpd.html) (from PMD) which are doing a great job, but they require JAVA (or even some more obscure language) to run.
-So I decided to write a small tool which uses [Pygments](http://pygments.org/) and python [difflib](https://docs.python.org/3/library/difflib.html) to catch code duplications for many languages as possible
+So I decided to write a small tool which uses [Pygments](http://pygments.org/) and python [difflib](https://docs.python.org/3/library/difflib.html) to catch code duplications for as many languages as possible

 ## Requirements